 Special mentions

-Meşhur Hisarönü Şambalicisi: for their semolina cakes, an institution in Kemeraltı
+Meşhur Hisarönü Şambalicisi: for their semolina cakes (şambala tatlısı), an institution in Kemeraltı

 Meşhur Kemeraltı Turşucusu Tahsin: for their pickles and pickle juice (very refreshing), another institution

-Now tell me your favorite places to eat in Izmir!
-I’ll happily go check them out next time I’m there 🙂 And maybe I’ll edit this list to add my favorite bakery or stuffed mussels restaurant.
+Now, please tell me about your favorite places to eat in Izmir!
+I’ll happily go check them out next time I’m there 🙂

 Can’t travel to Izmir?
-Here’s a list of my favorite Turkish recipes to make at home!
+Here are all of my favorite Turkish recipes to make at home!

 Leave a Reply